Building Inspections

 - any other steel to be embedded in concrete

-- any damp proof membrane to be covered (including tiles over a membrane)
+- any damp proof membrane or tanking to be covered (including tiles over a membrane)

-- any flashing/sill wrapping/cavity batten that will not be concealed on completion
+- any flashing/sill wrapping/cavity batten that will be concealed on completion

 - coating of any monolithic cladding